subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

  - Configure and test RLS roles on Silver (brand managers vs executives).
  - Log Azure DevOps items for identified data-quality issues and link them from the report/README.

+ - Provide insights: Storytelling one‑liners (Feature 2.2)
+    - After cleaning, GMV differs by X%; duplicates dropped by Y% and FX normalization changed totals by Z%.
+    - AOV moved from X to Y after removing duplicates; impact comes from [reason: fewer inflated orders or corrected prices].
+    - Return rate changed from X% to Y% due to consistent handling of negative quantities/credit notes; note if Contoso lacks returns.
+    - Biggest delta is in [brand/region/category]; drivers are [dup removal, FX to EUR, SKU mapping].
+    - Today's delta is small: KPIs within ±X% of Raw; Silver is safe for executive views.
+    - Confidence note: margin is proxy for W% of rows; decisions within ±V% tolerance.

 **User Stories (breakdown)**
 - As a DA, I compare Raw vs Silver KPIs with clear delta measures and toggles.
 - As a DA, I quantify data-quality impacts and log issues to DevOps.